Basics of Constitution MCQ Quiz - Objective Question with Answer for Basics of Constitution - Download Free PDF

 Basics of Constitution Question 3 Detailed Solution

-The correct answer is Article 3.
+The Correct answer is Option 1.

 Key Points